Accio/MCBDD/index.md

 *yourgenome*, and the film [mRNA processing and the spliceosome](https://www.youtube.com/watch?v=OfeYFF85u-U&list=PLD0444BD542B4D7D9&index=27) by *WEHI* that combines an artist's impression and simulation.

 The slides can be found [here](assets/2025/MCBDD-2025-ModuleI.pdf).
+The offline activity contains two part: (1) reading the paper by Minikel *et al.*, (2) writing code to better understand the relationship between specificity, sensitivity, and prevalence.
+They are described in the slides #47-#49.

+Please submit your replies by March 14th, 2025 [to this Google Form](https://forms.gle/jEBr1CAg6UnmiE4t5).

 <a name="moduleii"></a>